pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMUtilities/#XPLMGetLanguage>`__ :index:`XPLMGetLanguage`

-.. py:function:: debugString(string)
+.. py:function:: debugString(string) -> None

-    This routine outputs a string to the Log.txt file.

     :param string: String to write to Log.txt
     :type string: str

-    :return: None
+    This routine outputs a string to the Log.txt file.

     You'll likely want to append a newline to the string.
 The buffer is immediately flushed so you will not lose data.
 (This does cause a